-The Center for Advanced Materials and Clean Energy Technologies (CAMCET) will bring university research teams and corporate, government, and nonprofit partners together in the UW Innovation District to accelerate solutions for a healthy planet.
-The building will include spaces for STEM learning; interdisciplinary advanced materials and clean energy research; clean energy technology prototyping, testing, and validating; and startup incubation.
-CAMCET will also house space for convening building tenants and the public around advanced materials and clean energy research and development.
+The Center for Advanced Materials and Clean Energy Technologies (CAMCET) will be the world’s premier cleantech innovation hub.
+Its mission is to bring university research teams and corporate, government, and nonprofit partners together to accelerate solutions for a healthy planet.
+CAMCET will house space for research, learning, and cleantech prototyping, testing, and validating.
+It will also offer space for organizations aligned with UW’s clean energy innovation mission.

 In January 2018, the Washington State Legislature allocated $20 M for the UW to establish a world-class center for advanced materials and clean energy technologies (CAMCET).

-The UW Campus Master Plan (CMP), which includes three million square feet of new development that will form an Innovation District in UW’s West Campus, received preliminary approval from the Seattle City Council on September 24, 2018.
-Next, the UW Board of Regents will review the plan with the Council’s conditions and share recommendations.
-The proposal will then return to the City Council for final approval, likely at the end of 2018 or early 2019.
-The CAMCET building will be located in the UW Innovation District.
+The UW Campus Master Plan (CMP), which includes three million square feet of new development that will form an Innovation District in UW’s West Campus, received approval from the Seattle City Council on December 10, 2018.
+Next, the UW Board of Regents will review the plan in 2019.
+The CAMCET building will be located in West Campus.

 - Space for shared instrumentation and equipment supporting advanced materials and clean energy research

 - Home to Pacific Northwest National Lab’s & UW’s Northwest Institute for Materials Physics, Chemistry, and Technology (NW IMPACT)

 - Startup lab modules and hot desks

 - Seminar and meeting rooms

 - Venues for events, conferences, and K-12 and public outreach